playstation.com

 • Comply with legal or regulatory requirements.

+3.5.
+Special categories of personal information

+Where applicable, permitted and/or required by applicable law, or when you explicitly consent, we may also collect, store, and use more sensitive personal information, should you choose to provide it, such as information about your race or ethnicity, sexual orientation, gender identity and information about your disability status, which are special categories of personal information.
+We will use this information to help us maintain equal opportunities best practise and identify barriers to workforce equality.
+We may also use information about your disability status to consider whether we need to provide appropriate adjustments during the recruitment process, for example whether adjustments need to be made during your interview.

 3.6.
-Special categories of personal data

-We may also collect, store and use more sensitive personal data such as information about your race or ethnicity and information about your disability status, which are special categories of personal data.
-We will use information about your disability status to consider whether we need to provide appropriate adjustments during the recruitment process, for example whether adjustments need to be made during your interview.
-We will use information about your race or ethnic origin to ensure meaningful equal opportunity monitoring and reporting.
-We will not process such data without first obtaining your explicit consent to do so.
-You may withdraw your consent at any time by contacting us at siee.dpo@sony.com.
+Criminal background checks

 3.7.
-Criminal background checks

-3.8.
 Change of purpose

-We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
+We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

-3.10.
+3.9.
 Data Security

 4. Data Sharing